Educational tool · Based on modern veterinary aging research · Updated for 2026

 Answers to the most common questions about dog ages, lifespans, and life stages.

 It depends on your dog's size.
 A 10-year-old small dog (under 20 lbs) is approximately 56 human years.
 A medium dog (20 - 50 lbs) is about 64 human years.
 A large dog (50 - 90 lbs) is roughly 72 human years.
-A giant breed (over 90 lbs) is approximately 80 human years - well into the senior or geriatric range.
+A giant breed (over 90 lbs) is approximately 80 human years.

 It depends on size.
 A 7-year-old giant breed dog is already entering the senior stage - equivalent to roughly 59 human years.
 A 7-year-old large breed is in the adult-to-senior transition.
-A 7-year-old medium breed is a mature adult, and a 7-year-old small breed (around 44 human years) is still very much in their active adult prime.
+A 7-year-old medium breed is a mature adult, and a 7-year-old small breed is still in their active adult prime.

-Researchers believe larger dogs have higher levels of IGF-1 (insulin-like growth factor 1), which accelerates growth and ageing simultaneously.
+Researchers believe larger dogs have higher levels of IGF-1 (insulin-like growth factor 1), which accelerates growth and cellular aging simultaneously.
 A larger body also requires faster cell turnover and places more demand on organs.
-A 2013 study in The American Naturalist found that for every additional 4.4 lbs (2 kg) of body weight, dogs lose approximately one month of average life expectancy.

 More Tools & Dog Care Guides